Michigan basketball under Dusty May: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 Michigan basketball roster news

 While there will be changes throughout the roster, Michigan will bring back it national-title winning back court.
 Guard Ellliot Cadeau reportedly has a deal in place to return to Michigan.
 Trey McKenney, meanwhile, has also agreed to return.
-Lendeborg has exhausted his eligibility, while forward Morez Johnson Jr. and center Aday Mara both have NBA decision in front of them.
+Lendeborg has exhausted his eligibility, while forward Morez Johnson Jr. and center Aday Mara both have NBA decision in front of them, with the deadline approaching Friday night.
 Reserve guard Winters Grady and reserve center Malick Kordel have both entered the portal.

 The Wolverines are also scheduled to have six players coming in via their 2026 signing class, highlighted by five-star commitment Brandon McCoy Jr., who publicly committed to the Wolverines during their Final Four win over Arizona.
 McCoy (14) and signees Quinn Costello (44) and Lincoln Cosby (45) are all top-50 recruits, per 247 rankings.
 Michigan is also hosting 2027 5-star center Obinna Ezekie Jr., who is a candidate to reclassify to the 2026 class, this coming weekend.
 Get the latest Michigan basketball roster news at TheMichiganInsider.